Nodeguardians/ng-frontend-application/README.md

 ## Overview

 The goal of this test is to evaluate your skills as a frontend developer.
-You will be building a small Nextjs application that displays a list of quests and sends the user to the quest page on click.
+You will build a small Next.js application that displays a list of quests and navigates the user to the quest page upon clicking.

 You can find the Figma design to implement [here](https://www.figma.com/file/gL07N5fiYjJgzC2Iq7rvv8/NG-Frontend-Application?type=design&node-id=0%3A1&mode=design&t=9ypnuVirENWfK9sr-1).